 But the Thanksgiving holiday can be a challenge when it comes to wine selections and what to pour for guests.
-With so many side dishes, mixes of flavors, and lots of savory and sweet combinations, wine pairing can be difficult for the host.
+With so many side dishes, mixes of flavors, and lots of savory and sweet combinations, purchasing wine for the Thanksgiving meal can be difficult for the host.
 Unless you are planning a course-by-course wine dinner, finding one or two wines that all of your guests will love can be a daunting challenge.

 When in Doubt, Bring Bubbly

-Bouncing back towards bubbles, the local wine industry (wherever you may live) is a great place to browse for sparkling wine selections.
+The local wine industry (wherever you may live) is a great place to browse for sparkling wine selections.
 Many wineries across many states are making sparkling wines in a number of different styles and sweetness levels, and using a number of different grape varieties.
-In my travels, I’ve found great sparkling wines produced from grapes grown in Texas, Michigan, Virginia, Maryland, New Jersey, Pennsylvania, and New York!
-If you need a “local” suggestion, ask me on Facebook or check out some of my past wines on Instagram!
-If I’ve previously traveled to the wine region, I’ll definitely help you find a decent wine.
+In my travels, I’ve found great sparkling wines produced from grapes grown in Maryland, Michigan, New Jersey, New

 White Wine – Riesling

-Personally, I’ve found Riesling to be quite versatile during the Thanksgiving meal.
-The best part is, if you are purchasing a few bottles, you have the opportunity to purchase both dry and sweet Rieslings, which will accommodate all of your guests.
-Many New World Rieslings will list how sweet the wine is on the back of the bottle.
+The Riesling wine variety is quite versatile during the Thanksgiving meal.
+The best part is, if you are purchasing a few bottles, you have the opportunity to purchase both dry and sweet Rieslings, which will accommodate all of your guests’ sweetness preferences.
+Many New World Rieslings list how sweet the wine is on the back label.

 Germanic Rieslings can be a little more difficult to understand, but are undoubtedly delicious.
 Many German Rieslings will contain one of the following words on the label:

-Yes, it can be completely intimidating to know how to pronounce these words, but don’t fret.
-These words simply describe the level of sugar ripeness and maturity that the Riesling grapes were picked at during harvest.
+While pronunciation of these words can be intimidating, they simply describe the sugar concentration and maturity of the Riesling grapes when picked at harvest.
 Kabinett is the “least ripe,” while Trockenbeerenauslese is the “most ripe” or containing the most sugar at harvest.

 There’s a small trick to understanding German Rieslings.
 First, only Kabinett, Spätlese, and Auslese styles can be made dry (i.e., no residual sugar).
 If those three classifications are dry, the word “trocken” will typically appear on the front label.
 Usually, at dryness, a Kabinett Riesling will be about 12% alcohol.
 This will also be the lightest [bodied] Riesling amongst the group of three.
 Take care to make sure you aren’t confusing “Auslese trocken” (dry, Auslese maturity level) with “Trockenbeerenauslese” (sweet).

 Both Berenauslese and Trockenbeerenauslese are always sweet, but also delicious and bursting with flavor.
 Aromatic white wine lovers will truly enjoy these wines.

-Here’s a video on how to pronounce “Beaujolais” and “Beaujolais Nouveau:” https://www.youtube.com/watch?v=S-AoEBSVPMk
+Here’s how to say “Beaujolais” and “Beaujolais Nouveau:” https://www.youtube.com/watch?v=S-AoEBSVPMk

 Beaujolais Nouveau is not often recommended by wine enthusiasts, but this is an easy selection that comes out right before Thanksgiving (released the 3rd Thursday of November in the U.S.) that consumers tend to enjoy.
 Beaujolais Nouveau is made in the French region, Beaujolais, using a special processing technique called “carbonic maceration.”
-This technique ultimately alters the wine style, and provides a candied, fruity, sometimes banana-nuanced, light-bodied red wine marketed and labeled as Beaujolais Nouveau.
+This technique dictates the wine style, providing a candied, fruity, sometimes banana-nuanced, light-bodied red wine marketed and labeled as Beaujolais Nouveau.

-It is the type of wine that is purchased in November and should be consumed before New Year’s rolls around.
+It is the type of wine that is purchased in November and should be consumed before the New Year rolls around.
 This is not the type of red wine that will benefit from any long-term aging.

 The problem with Beaujolais Nouveau is that quality is variable.
 There are some yummy Beaujolais Nouveaus out there… and others that are quite mediocre.
 Nonetheless, if you enjoy this style of wine, why not grab a bottle?
 Thanksgiving is the perfect time to actually consume Beaujolais Nouveau and if you have a wine-curious family, Thanksgiving dinner is a great time to explain “carbonic maceration.”

 Beaujolais or Beaujolais-Villages (refer to the picture) is another purchasing option, typically made with the red grape variety, Gamay.
-What’s lovely about Gamay is that it tends to be less tannic and astringent compared to wines made with more familiar varieties like Cabernet Sauvignon.
+Gamay is lovely as it is less tannic and astringent than wines made with more familiar varieties like Cabernet Sauvignon.
 That softness associated with Gamay wines may be the perfect combination with the turkey and Thanksgiving trimmings for those that enjoy a red wine during the main feast.